Biomanufacturing Harvest Optimization with Small Data: Analysis

 \section{Analysis}

 Section~\ref{subsec:varianceDecomposition} presents a characterization of the variability in the posterior predictive distribution of the growth rates.
-Section~\ref{subsec:structuralAnalysisPhysicalState} provides some analytical properties of the optimal policy. {We note that the MDP model introduced in Section~\ref{sec:RL-MR} is a variant of the classical optimal stopping problem \cite{ferguson2000optimal}.
+Section~\ref{subsec:structuralAnalysisPhysicalState} provides some analytical properties of the optimal policy.
+Note that our MDP model is a variant of the classical optimal stopping problem \citep{ferguson2000optimal}.
 A well-known class of policies for optimal-stopping problems is look-ahead policies.
 Motivated by its simplicity for applying in practice, we consider the {\it one-step look-ahead policy} (referred to as myopic policy) in Section~\ref{subsec: PerfInfo}.
 Finally, Section~\ref{sec:optimizationAlgorithm-main} discusses our solution approach to obtain the optimal policy.
-All the proofs and the algorithm procedure are provided in the Appendix.}
+All the proofs and the algorithm procedure are provided in the Appendix.